 This manual includes instructions for using the LabChip GX Reviewer software.
-It includes procedures for analyzing data from LabChip GX/GXII and GX Touch/GXII Touch instruments, using the optional LabChip GxP software to comply with 21 CFR Part 11 requirements, and software troubleshooting.
+It includes procedures for analyzing data from LabChip GX/GXII and GX Touch/GXII Touch instruments, software troubleshooting, and using the optional LabChip GxP software to provide compatibility with 21 CFR Part 11 requirements.